marriott-library/MaRMAT-Beta/README.md

 - The tool outputs matching results to a CSV file named "matching_results.csv" in the tool's directory.

 ## 3. The GUI for PC Users
-To facilitate wider use, our [Reparative Metadata Audit GUI](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.5.py) allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.
+To facilitate wider use, the [MaRMAT GUI](https://github.com/kayleealexander/RMA-Tool/blob/main/Code/RMA-GUI-2.52.py) allows users to easily load a lexicon and a metadata file, select a key column (i.e., Identifier) to use in reconciling matches, and choose the columns and categories they'd like to perform matching on.

 *Note: The GUI is not compatible with MacOS.
-Additional information on the RMA GUI is available [here](https://github.com/kayleealexander/RMA-Tool/blob/main/GUI-Documentation.md).
+Additional information on the MaRMAT GUI is available [here](https://github.com/kayleealexander/RMA-Tool/blob/main/GUI-Documentation.md).

 ### 3.1 Usage
 1. Loading Files: